Scalar resonance in graviton-graviton scattering at high-energies: the graviball: Framework

+In the previous equation $g(s)$ is an analytical function in the cut complex-$s$ plane with only RHC, and whose discontinuity is the same as that of $1/T^{J}(s)$.
+To simplify the notation let us focus on the scattering with $\lm=0$.
+One can express $g(s)$ in terms of a once-subtracted dispersion relation, with the result~\cite{Oller:2000wa,oww,graviballlong}

-Unless strictly necessary, in the following we suppress the helicity subscripts of $T^{(J)}$ and $R^{(J)}$.
-The function $R^{(J)}(s)$ has no two-body unitarity cut because this is fully accounted for by $g(s)$.
+The other ingredient in the right-hand side of Eq.~\eqref{200530.1} is $R_{\lm'_1\lm'_2,\lm_1\lm_2}^{(J)}(s)$, that has no two-body unitarity cut because this is fully accounted for by $g(s)$.
+In the following we suppress the helicity subscripts of $T^{(J)}$ and $R^{(J)}$.
 Following Refs.~\cite{oww,Oller:2000fj} we obtain $R^{(J)}(s)$ by matching $T^{(J)}(s)$ in Eq.~\eqref{200530.1} to its perturbative calculation order by order within the low-energy EFT for gravity.
-Then, at LO one has that
+Then, at LO one has

+Later we will also discuss the impact in our results of higher-order tree-level contributions from monomials in pure gravity involving six and eight derivatives.
+These are the so-called $R^3$ and $R^4$ mononomials that stem from the product of three and four Riemann curvature tensors, respectively, and are expected to appear as counterterms in UV completions of general relativity \cite{vanNieuwenhuizen:1976vb,AccettulliHuber:2020oou}.